InventorDave/rt-dt/README.md

 Then, the scene can be rendered from menu option "Render->Render!".
 Note, whether you choose to manually call renderImage() or not, if you want to define the camera, you must do the lower 3 lines of code above before you call renderImage()/exit your function.

-(Note, any primitives that have a .min and .max property - see their definition function - needs to have those values set upon creation, it should be intuitive if you have any experience working with primitives in a raytracer...)
+(Note, any primitives that have a .min and .max property - see their definition function - needs to have those values set upon creation, its basically 'Shape.min = -1, Shape.max = 1;' for example)

 rt/dt stands for raytracer/distance-tracer because I am developing it as a quasi-rasterisation-and-raytracing app.

 Some optimisations have been performed, but the code largely has not been refactored yet, as like I said, the program is still under development.

+Look at 'directtracer.js' and 'rt.graphics.js' for some basic functions available to the dev console for raster-based (rather than raytraced) rendering.
+So far it's just some basic shapes.